Thursday, February 14, 201912:30 PM - 1:30 PMT-DO Conference Room (03-123-121)|

 Jacek DziarmagaJagiellonian University

-An infinite projected entangled pair state (iPEPS) is a tensor network ansatz to represent a quantum state on an infinite 2D lattice whose accuracy is controlled by the bond dimension D. Its real, Lindbladian or imaginary time evolution can be split into small time steps.
-Every time step generates a new iPEPS with an enlarged bond dimension D′>D, which is approximated by an iPEPS with the original D. In Phys.
-Rev. B 98, 045110 (2018) an algorithm was introduced to optimize the approximate iPEPS by maximizing directly its fidelity to the one with the enlarged bond dimension D′.
-In this work we implement a more efficient optimization employing a local estimator of the fidelity.
-For imaginary time evolution of a thermal state's purification, we also consider using unitary disentangling gates acting on ancillas to reduce the required D. We test the algorithm simulating Lindbladian evolution and unitary evolution after a sudden quench of transverse field hx in the 2D quantum Ising model.
-Furthermore, we simulate thermal states of this model and estimate the critical temperature with good accuracy: 0.1% for hx=2.5 and 0.5% for the more challenging case of hx=2.9 close to the quantum critical point at hx=3.04438(2).
+An infinite projected entangled pair state (iPEPS) is a tensor network ansatz to represent a quantum state on an infinite 2D lattice whose accuracy is controlled by its bond dimension D. Its real, Lindbladian or imaginary time evolution can be split into small time steps.
+Every time step generates a new iPEPS with an enlarged bond dimension D' which is approximated by an iPEPS with the original D. I will present an efficient optimization scheme employing a local estimator of fidelity, see arxiv 1811.05497.
+The algorithm was tested simulating Lindbladian evolution and unitary evolution after a sudden quench of the transverse field in the 2D quantum Ising model.
+Furthermore, thermal states of this model were simulated by imaginary time evolution and the critical temperature was estimated with good accuracy.
+I will also report work in progress on thermal states in the Kitaev-Heisenberg model and Lindbladian master equation for Rydberg atoms.

 Host: Lukasz Cincio